martinfleis/phd-thesis/source/21_appendix_8.md

 | lcnClo |      4.4e-06 |      2e-06   |    0       |     2.9e-06 |      4.4e-06 |      5.6e-06 |      1.4e-05 |
 | xcnSCl |      0.055   |      0.1     |    0       |     0       |      0       |      0.08    |      1       |

-Table: Overview of the primary morphometric values for the Amestrdam case study.
+Table: Overview of the primary morphometric values for the Amsterdam case study.
 The key to character IDs is available in Appendix 7.

 \newpage